dariasmyr/dariasmyr/README.md

 ### 💻 JavaScript/TypeScript (Node.js)

+### JollySecrets
+A TypeScript application for secret gift exchange.

+Core libraries and techniques: TypeScript, NestJs, PostgreSQL, Graphql, React, NextJS, Zustand, Styled Components, i18n

 ### Summary Bot (whitelabel)

-Core libraries and techniques: Nest JS, Redis, Postgres, Prisma, i18n, Telegraf

 This Telegram bot is designed to scrape Telegram channels of your choice and send all incoming messages to your personal channel or chat.
 Additionally, it can generate summarized versions of each post using AI, saving you time!

+Core libraries and techniques: Nest JS, Redis, Postgres, Prisma, i18n, Telegraf

 ### <a href="https://github.com/dariasmyr/nginx-proxy" target="_new">Nginx Proxy</a>
+A boilerplate for creating reverse proxy using Nginx in a Docker environment.
+The reverse proxy enables routing of HTTPS connections and utilizes Let's Encrypt certificates to ensure security.

 Core libraries and techniques: Docker, Nginx

-This repo contains the necessary files to create a reverse proxy using Nginx in a Docker environment.
-The reverse proxy enables routing of HTTPS connections and utilizes Let's Encrypt certificates to ensure security.

 ### <a href="https://github.com/dariasmyr/mock-server" target="_new">Mock Server</a>
+A lightweight and autonomous NestJS tool which dynamically generates mock GraphQL servers based on GraphQL data schemas.
+It is designed to simplify the process of creating mock servers for development and testing purposes.

 Core libraries and techniques: Node JS, Nest JS, GraphQL, Docker

-The Mock Server is a lightweight and autonomous NestJS tool that dynamically generates mock GraphQL servers based on GraphQL data schemas.
-It is designed to simplify the process of creating mock servers for development and testing purposes.

 ### <a href="https://github.com/dariasmyr/uptime-monitor" target="_new">Uptime Monitor</a>

-Core libraries and techniques: Node JS, TypeScript, Express, Axios, Prisma JS, PostgreSQL, Jest, Eslint, Telegraf

 This TypeScript-based tool to monitor the uptime of websites and check the site status by HTTP, ping, SSL certificate, and health check.
 Uptime Monitor uses Prisma ORM to work with the database and can send notifications to a Telegram chat.

+Core libraries and techniques: Node JS, TypeScript, Express, Axios, Prisma JS, PostgreSQL, Jest, Eslint, Telegraf

 ### <a href="https://github.com/dariasmyr/data-analytics-template" target="_new">Data Analytics Template</a>

-Core libraries and techniques: Node JS, TypeScript, NeDb, Prisma JS, SQLite, Jest, Eslint

 This template provides a quick and easy solution for connecting to NeDB database, operating with data through separate modules, and saving results with Prisma ORM.
 The template is written in TypeScript and includes a logger service and ESlint code formatter to enhance your development experience.

-### 💻 Python

-### <a href="https://gitlab.com/daria_smyr/airbnb-explorer" target="_new">Airbnb Explorer</a>

-Core libraries and techniques: Pandas, NumPy, SQLAlchemy, Plotly JS, Matplotlib, Seaborn, Scikit-learn, Flask
+Core libraries and techniques: Node JS, TypeScript, NeDb, Prisma JS, SQLite, Jest, Eslint

-This project collects data on NYC Airbnb listings, cleans the data, and performs advanced exploratory data analysis ( EDA).
-It also provides visualizations to better understand the data and a machine learning tool to predict prices.

 ---